Assistant Commissioner, Capability and Leadership Strategy Division

+Catherine is the Assistant Commissioner, Capability and Leadership Strategy Division and was Acting Commissioner from January to May 2018.
 Catherine has extensive experience with large scale transformation initiatives within the private sector.
-She began her career with global consulting firms, where her work focused on partnering with clients to design workforce programs in order to achieve business outcomes and improve the effectiveness of their HR functions in order to deliver innovative HR services.
+She began her career with global consulting firms, where her work focused on partnering with clients to design workforce programs in order to achieve business outcomes and improve the effectiveness of their HR function.
 Catherine also previously held senior HR leadership roles at a global manufacturer and a North American food distributor, where she led programs across a variety of HR disciplines.
+Catherine holds a Bachelor of Science from University of Notre Dame, a MBA from Northwestern University and has completed the University of Michigan's Advanced Human Resource Executive Program.

 Director Corporate/ Chief Financial Officer